What is Fear Free?

 Our goal is to provide as gentle and peaceful a transition as is possible.
 Some pets have deeply ingrained fears and we will do our best to minimize it.
 There may be situations where the fear response is so great that we must cause a little discomfort (a sedative injection, for instance), in order to decrease the pet’s anxiety.
 In any case, we will be as gentle and respectful as we can safely be.

-For more information on Fear Free Healthy Pets, Click here
+For more information on Fear Free Happy Homes, Click here